How to Prepare for Winter and Winterize Your Yard

 Protect Vulnerable Trees and Saplings Against Sunscald: Sunscald is a process that occurs when a tree’s trunk is heated by the daytime sun, but then cracks from freezing temperatures that come with night time.
 Younger trees, such as nursery trees or saplings, are more vulnerable to sunscald since their trunks aren’t as developed yet.
 Sunscald can cause premature damage for trees, and it can make it easier for pests or disease to harm the trees.
 In order to protect them, you can buy tree wrap, and wrap it around the trunk of the tree to give it more insulation, and help it defend against sunscald.

 Insulate Garden Beds in Your Yard: There are steps that you can take to winterize garden beds, shrubs, and potted plants as well.
 Like trees, these plants can also be vulnerable to rapid drops in temperature, and there are steps you can take to protect them.
 For garden beds, you can add an insulating layer of garden soil mixed with manure or compost.
 How much of the mixture you need will depend on the size and type of plants you own.
 Generally speaking, adding 6 to 12 inches of the mixture to your garden beds is likely enough to provide insulation.
 Factors such as temperature extremes and the cold resistance of your plants will influence how much of the mixture you need.
+To learn how to get started on making your own compost, check out this guide.

 Try To Mitigate Frost Heave: Frost heave is a damaging process that occurs when uninsulated soil rapidly contracts and expands, causing plant roots to rupture.
 Shallow rooted plants, such as small flowers, basil, and strawberries, can be vulnerable to frost heave since their roots do not reach as deeply into the ground.
 Mulching can be a good strategy to prevent frost heave from occurring, since it can provide more insulation.
 By adding an additional layer of mulch, of approx. 4 to 8 inches, around these plants, you can prevent rapid temperature changes from occurring in your yard’s dirt.